notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 The `input` requires a file or URL of a OpenAPI 3 specification.
 In your case the Swagger JSON is available at [localhost:3333/api-json](http://localhost:3333/api-json).
 You should see `openapi` as first value with version `3.0.0`.

 `output` is the directory for the generated files.
 The files are generated inside your Angular app.
-Change the directory if you choose a different app name `apps/your-name/src/api`.
+Change the directory if you choose a different app name (`apps/your-name/src/api`) or perhaps you want to generate into a shared library (`libs/api/src/lib`).

 Last step, add a new script to your `package.json` let's call it `"codegen": "ng-openapi-gen"`.
 Run the new script, also make sure the Nest app is serving.